The ABCs of Summer Activities at Utah Ski Resorts

 MINI GOLF

-• Park City Mountain: The whimsical 18-hole mini golf course at Park City Mountain is surrounded by great views and fun features.
+• Park City Mountain: The whimsical 18-hole mini golf course at Park City Mountain is surrounded by great views and crazy critters to keep the kiddos (and adults) entertained.
 Cost to play is $17 per person.

 PADDLEBOARDING

-• Eagle Point: Not far off in the Tushar Mountains, you'll find Kents Lake, Three Creeks Reservoir or Puffer Lake, just three of the dozens of lakes near Eagle Point.
-The resort offers a $49 daily paddleboard package which can be reserved online and picked up at the Canyonside Lodge.
+• Eagle Point: Not far from Eagle Point and tucked into the Tushar Mountains, you'll find Kents Lake, Three Creeks Reservoir or Puffer Lake.
+The resort offers a $49 daily paddleboard package which can be reserved online and picked up at the Canyonside Lodge after 9AM.

 PAINTBALLING